speedskater/babel-plugin-rewire/README.md

 # babel-rewire-plugin

+A Babel plugin that adds the ability to rewire modul dependency.

 [![Build Status](https://travis-ci.org/speedskater/babel-rewire-plugin.svg)](https://travis-ci.org/speedskater/babel-rewire-plugin)

-A Babel plugin that adds the ability to rewire modul dependency.
+It is inspired by [rewire.js](https://github.com/jhnns/rewire) and transfers its concepts to es6 using babel.

-This is useful for writing tests, which want to mock the dependencies of the modules to test.
+It is for writing tests, specifically to mock the dependencies of the module under test.

-For each module it therefore adds and exports the methods __GetDependency__, __Rewire__, and __ResetDependency__.
+Therfore for each module it adds and exports the methods __GetDependency__, __Rewire__, and __ResetDependency__.
 These methods allow to rewire the module under test.
-Furthermode in case of a default Export these methods are assigned to the existing default export.
+Furthermore in case of a default Export these methods are assigned to the existing default export.

 e.g.